nilearn/nilearn/CONTRIBUTING.rst

 downloader needs to be adapted.

-As for any contributed feature, before starting working on a new downloader, we recommend opening an issue to discuss whether it is necessary or if existing downloaders could be used instead.
+As for any contributed feature, before starting working on a new downloader, we recommend opening a `new issue`_ to discuss whether it is necessary or if existing downloaders could be used instead.

 To add a new fetcher, ``nilearn.datasets.utils`` provides some helper functions,